WPManageNinja/wpsocialninja-docs/guide/youtube-feed/youtube-feed-layout-social-feeds-wp-social-ninja.md

 ---
-title: "YouTube Template Layout | Social Feeds | WP Social Ninja"
+title: "YouTube Template Layout"
 description: ""
 ---

-# YouTube Template Layout | Social Feeds | WP Social Ninja
+# YouTube Template Layout

 Who doesn’t love to play with templates and designs?
 WP Social Ninja allows users to have some fun with it while they adjust their Social Feeds.